-An encouraging fact undocumented students should keep in mind when considering college: No federal law requires proof of citizenship to be admitted to U.S. colleges.
+Here's an encouraging fact that undocumented students should keep in mind when considering college: No federal law requires proof of citizenship for admission to U.S. colleges.
 Most institutions set their own admission policies.
-States that place restrictions on undocumented students, like Arizona, Georgia, South Carolina, Alabama and Virginia, aren't complying with any state or federal law (see map in the DREAM Act section).
-While it is true that undocumented status limits a student's choices, it is possible to find a college or university that accepts undocumented students and provides the sort of funding that makes attending feasible.
-Students need to do a fair bit of research to determine if a school can accommodate them.
-Part of this research will involve directly contacting the school and asking questions about the school's policy on undocumented students and, if it does recognize and accept them, the typical enrollment procedure.
+States that place restrictions on undocumented students, like Arizona, Georgia, South Carolina, Alabama, and Virginia, aren't doing so to comply with any state or federal law.
+While it is true that undocumented status limits a student's choices, it is possible to find a college or university that accepts undocumented students and provides enough funding to make attending feasible.
+However, students need to do a fair bit of research to determine if a school can accommodate them.
+Part of this research will involve directly contacting the school and asking questions about the school's policy on undocumented students and, if it does recognize and accept them, the standard enrollment procedure.

-Undocumented students should not hesitate to express their desire to go to college.
-Thanks to the Family Education Rights and Privacy act, school officials can’t disclose personal information (including immigration status) about students.
-Undocumented students should start by asking their high school teachers and counselors for advice.
+Thanks to the Family Education Rights and Privacy Act, it is against the law for school officials to disclose a student's immigration status without their express permission.
+Undocumented students should start their college search by asking their high school teachers and counselors for advice.
 Such mentors may be able to direct students to college admission counselors or pair them with other undocumented students who have either successfully enrolled in college or are aspiring to enroll.

 Other than immigration status, undocumented students are no different than any other student.
-There are some basic ways of ensuring they are accepted into a public college or university.
+There are some basic ways of helping to ensure they are accepted into a public college or university.
 Each school has different admissions requirements.
-Those listed here are general things students can do to better their chances of getting into a school.
+Listed here are general things students can do to better their chances of getting into a school.

 The Search for Schools

-Because undocumented status renders students ineligible for federal financial aid, paying in-state tuition is a critical factor when it comes to affording education.
-A majority of America's undocumented immigrants live in the states with laws that permit undocumented high school graduates to pay in-state tuition; again, see the map featured in the DREAM Act section of this guide to review which states apply.
+Because undocumented status renders students ineligible for federal financial aid, access to in-state tuition is a critical factor when it comes to affording education.
+A majority of America's undocumented immigrants live in states with laws that permit undocumented high school graduates to pay in-state tuition at colleges and universities.

 Some other states without such laws have also taken measures to make college more affordable to undocumented students.
 Rhode Island's Board of Governors for Higher Education and the University of Hawaii's Board of Regents allow in-state tuition at public colleges and universities to students who qualify.
 Board of Regents' decisions have also allowed for similar policies in Michigan.

-In addition to college opportunities that include in-state tuition, it is important to start searching online for schools with special programs or student body organizations that support undocumented students.
+In addition to college opportunities that offer in-state tuition, it is important to start searching online for schools with special programs or student body organizations that support undocumented students.
 For instance, many of the schools in California, such as UCLA and UC Berkeley, have undocumented student programs that provide services, resources, and support.
-They also provide information on how students, who are ineligible to file the FAFSA, can fund their education.
-Many of the resources available online are through the states that grant undocumented students in-state tuition rates.
-However, contacting the admissions offices of schools in states where that is not the case could still end up pointing students to resources and assistance not explicitly stated on the schools’ website.
+They also provide information on how students who are ineligible to file the Free Application for Federal Student Aid (FAFSA) can fund their education.
+Many of the resources available online involve the states that grant in-state tuition rates to undocumented students.
+However, contacting the admissions offices of schools in other states could still lead to resources and assistance not explicitly offered on the schools' websites.

 The Application Process

-Each individual with the hope of attending a two or four year college or university is required to meet schools’ admission requirements.
-While these can differ school to school, the application process often consists of submitting:
+Anyone seeking to attend a two- or four-year college or university is required to meet the school's admission requirements.
+While these can differ from school to school, the application process typically consists of submitting:

-- Two or more letters of recommendations from previous teachers
+- two or more letters of recommendation from previous teachers;

-Because an undocumented status may raise a red flag on application forms, students must be prepared to excel in several other key areas of the process.
-Gaining volunteer experience is essential because it can set a student apart.
+Volunteer experience is essential for any student as it can set a student apart from their competition.
 For some schools, reporting volunteer work and extracurricular activities is part of the online application form.
 Other schools may require students to submit resumes that outline their non-academic experiences.
-Personal essays are used to explain why students want to go to college and how they plan to apply their education after graduation.
+Typically, personal essays are used to explain why students want to go to college and how they plan to put their education to use after graduation.

 For more information, check out this list of the most common admission requirements, courtesy of The College Board.

-To thoroughly and accurately complete a college application form, it's likely undocumented students will need to track down some amount of paperwork.
-This ranges from the standard recommendations, transcripts and test scores to any particular requests of the school to show how long the student has been in the United States, schools attended and places lived.
+To thoroughly and accurately complete a college application form, it's likely that undocumented students will need to track down some amount of paperwork.
+This ranges from the standard recommendations, transcripts, and test scores to any particular requests of the school for evidence of how long the student has been in the U.S., schools they've attended, and places they've lived.

-In some cases, due to geographic separation, undocumented students may be unable to receive help on applications from parents or family, the people in their lives who may be the best at directing them to required documentation.
+In some cases, due to geographic separation, undocumented students may be unable to receive help with applications from parents or other family members, the people in their lives who may be the best at directing them to required documentation.
 In these instances, the students should seek help from high school guidance counselors or even the admissions office at the school they're hoping to applying to.

-Because they are undocumented, it is important students be prepared to address two major issues on an application:
+Because they are undocumented, it is important that these students be prepared to address two major issues on an application:

-- Country of citizenship: In California, for example, the option “No Selection” is the recommended response for undocumented applicants, including those with Deferred Action for Childhood Arrivals (DACA) status.
-The “No Selection” response allows undocumented students to skip other questions about permanent residency and visa status that are not applicable to their status.
+Country of citizenship: In California, for example, the option “No Selection” is the recommended response for undocumented applicants, including those with DACA status.
+The “No Selection” response allows undocumented students to skip other questions about permanent residency and visa status that are not applicable.

-- Social Security number: Simply skip this question.
-No other numbers, such as an Individual Taxpayer Identification Number (ITIN) or an Alien Number gained with DACA status, can be substituted.
+Social Security number: Simply skip this question.
+No other numbers, such as an Individual Taxpayer Identification Number or an Alien Number gained with DACA status, can be substituted.

 Talking About Undocumented Status

-Students should never misrepresent their immigration status, and they need to think carefully about how they explain their situation when talking to college advisors and completing written applications.
-Choose Your Future provides a pros and cons list in its “Undocumented Students: DREAMer's Pathway to College” article for how and how not to discuss an undocumented status.
+Students should never misrepresent their immigration status, and they need to think carefully about the best way to explain their situation when talking to college advisors and completing written applications.
+Choose Your Future, a resource for prospective high school and college students, provides a pros and cons list in its “Undocumented Students: DREAMer's Pathway to College” article regarding how to discuss an undocumented status.

-It is important for students to know that application advisors, admission officers, and financial aid counselors are not required by law to report undocumented students to the US Citizenship and Immigration Services (USCIS).
-What students tell their counselors and potential schools does not count as incriminating evidence against them, and their advisors may be able to point them to resources that will help them gain a temporary legal status through DACA.
+It is important for students to know that application advisors, admission officers, and financial aid counselors are not allowed by law to report undocumented students to the USCIS.
+The Family Educational Rights and Privacy Act (FERPA) prohibits schools from providing information on a student's immigration status to federal immigration agents.
+What students tell their counselors and potential schools cannot typically serve as incriminating evidence against them, and their advisors may be able to point them to resources that will help them gain a temporary legal status through DACA.

-An undocumented student will, justifiably, want to make people aware of the challenges they have overcome, and, in many cases, admissions essays or interviews ask students about these hardships.
-It's important students do not let their undocumented status be the only factor that defines them.
-While discussing their status may be used to illustrate how a hardship was overcome, students should try to focus on their grades, volunteer work, and extracurricular activities as much as possible.
+An undocumented student will, justifiably, want to emphasize the challenges they have overcome in their applications as evidence of their character and perseverance.
+In many cases, admissions essays or interviews involve questions about these hardships.
+It's important that students do not let their undocumented status be the factor that defines them.
+While discussions of their status may be used to illustrate how a hardship was overcome, students should try to focus on their grades, volunteer work, and extracurricular activities as much as possible.
 It is important for students to shine as individuals when applying for college, and they should remember that being undocumented does not make them who they are.

-Students may also want to make people aware of their financial need for school, but they should avoid language that makes them sound like victims of an unjust system.
+Students may also want to inform admissions officials of their need for financial assistance, but they should avoid language that makes them sound like victims of an unjust system.
 Stating that finding financial aid for undocumented students is difficult should not become a rant against higher education.
 These concerns should be brought to a financial aid office or counselor who has the resources to help students find the funding they need.

 Financing an Education

-With no Social Security number, undocumented students cannot complete the Free Application for Federal Student Aid (FAFSA).
-Therefore, they aren't eligible for any federally funded financial aid, including loans, grants, scholarships or work-study money.
+Almost a third of the undocumented individuals living in the U.S. are below the poverty line.
+Twice that many lack health insurance.
+Without a Social Security number, undocumented students cannot complete the FAFSA.
+Therefore, they aren't eligible for any federally funded financial aid, like federal loans, grants, scholarships, or work-study money.

-The best place to start searching for scholarships is via a high school counselor who can connect students with organizations that provide access to, and information on, scholarships geared towards undocumented students.
+The best place to start searching for scholarships is through a high school counselor who can connect students with organizations that provide access to, and information on, scholarships geared towards undocumented students.
 These groups may also direct users to general scholarships that do not have a citizenship or residency requirement to qualify.
-Two examples of such organizations are described below:
+Three examples of such organizations are described below:

-- Educators for Fair Consideration (E4FC): With the aim to fill resource gaps for undocumented students, and to help them reach their educational, professional, and personal goals, E4FC provides frequently updated lists of scholarships for undergraduate and graduate undocumented students.
+Educators for Fair Consideration (E4FC): Seeking to fill resource gaps for undocumented students, and to help them reach their educational, professional, and personal goals, E4FC provides frequently updated lists of scholarships for undocumented students at the graduate and undergraduate levels.

-Schools in the states that offer undocumented students in-state tuition may also have scholarships available.
-Though undocumented students are unable to submit the FAFSA, they should contact the financial aid offices before applying to determine how much aid they can receive from the school.
+Schools in the states that offer in-state tuition to undocumented students may also have scholarships available.
+Though undocumented students are typically unable to submit the FAFSA, they should contact schools' financial aid offices before applying to determine how much aid they can receive.